 Milkweed, Common Milkweed, Butterflyweed, Swamp Milkweed, Showy Milkweed, Mexican Whorled Milkweed, Tropical Milkweed, Asclepias syriaca, Asclepias tuberosa, Asclepias incarnata, Asclepias speciosa, Asclepias fascicularis, Asclepias curassavica

-Asclepias, commonly known as milkweed, is a genus of perennial, herbaceous plants native to North America, South America, and Africa.
-There are about 140 species of Asclepias, each with its unique characteristics, but most share similar growth habits and cultural needs.
+Milkweed plants are perennial, herbaceous plants native to North America, South America, and Africa.
+There are about 140 species, each with unique characteristics, but most share similar growth habits and cultural needs.

-Popular Milkweed Species: The most common species are common milkweed (Asclepias syriaca), butterfly weed (Asclepias tuberosa), and swamp milkweed (Asclepias incarnate).
+Popular Types of Milkweed: The most common species are the common milkweed (Asclepias syriaca), butterfly weed (Asclepias tuberosa), and swamp milkweed (Asclepias incarnata).

 Blooming Season: Most milkweed plants bloom between late spring and late summer, depending on the species and location,

-Hardiness: Asclepias plants are hardy perennials and can be grown in USDA zones 3-10.
+Hardiness: Milkweeds are hardy perennials and can be grown in USDA zones 3-10.

 Uses: Attractive and easy to grow, they shine in many perennial gardens.
-They are a key part of butterfly, cottage, prairie, and meadow gardens.
+They are a key part of butterfly gardens, cottage gardens, or prairie plantings.
 They also make excellent cut flowers.
 Their unique blooms add interest to floral arrangements and can also be dried for use in crafts.
-Asclepias have been used for medicinal purposes for centuries.
+Milkweed has been used for medicinal purposes for centuries.
 Native Americans used the plant to treat a variety of ailments, including respiratory problems, cuts and bruises, and joint pain.

 Pollinators: The flowers attract pollinators, including native bees, honey bees, hummingbirds, and butterflies – especially monarch butterflies.